Table of Contents

 The developers’ team should make sure that their code adheres to the planned blueprint to meet the software requirement specifications.
 It’s also important that you have clear instructions about the code practices and style.

-This SDLC phase is where Quality Assurance (QA) specialists find bugs and errors.
 QA engineers usually deploy a range of frameworks in addition to continuous integration to perform unit tests and automation compilation.
+Testers will need to have a combination of manual and automated testing knowledge and skills to perform the tests effectively,

-After testing, depending on the client’s requirements, the product might undergo User Acceptance Testing (UAT) where it is tested in the real business environment with a limited segment.
-Based on the feedback, the software might be launched as it is or with proposed improvements.
+Purpose: Depending on the client’s requirements, the product might undergo User Acceptance Testing (UAT) where it is tested in a real business environment with a limited segment.
+Most businesses deploy their new products to a small percentage of users (10-15%) and slowly release them to the rest of the customer base.

 What is the most important phase of SDLC?